 The maca surge

 Quispe said the Chinese came to Junín and began taking everything.
 “Even the farmers were flown out to China to try to replicate our techniques,” he recalls.
-“When I was ready to sell, the Chinese didn’t come back and I lost everything,” Quispe adds, and laughs that he wants nothing to with maca anymore.
+“When I was ready to sell, the Chinese didn't come back and I lost everything,” Quispe adds, and laughs that he wants nothing to do with maca anymore.